Convergence of cscK metrics on smooth minimal models of general type: Introduction

 \item In section \ref{lastsection} we use the estimates and an integration by part argument to conclude that $\omega_{\varphi_{\varepsilon}}$ has to converge in $C^{\infty}_{\text{loc}}(M \backslash E)$ to the unique singular K\"{a}hler Einstein metric in $-c_1(M)$. \end{enumerate}

 We remark that Zheng \cite{1803.09506} considered the problem of the $L^{1}$ convergence of a degenerating sequence of smooth cscK metrics in a neighborhood of an arbitrary big class.
 There he also had to generalize Chen-Cheng's \cite{1712.06697} original estimates.
-Our estimates are different in the sense that we are able to get full non-degenerate $0$-th order estimates on $F_{\varepsilon}$ which is crucial for us to prove the convergence of $\omega_{\varphi_{\varepsilon}}$.
+Our estimates are different in the sense that we are able to get full non-degenerate $0$-th order estimates on $F_{\varepsilon}$.
 Furthermore, the estimates in Zheng \cite{1803.09506} are proved with respect to a sequence of specially constructed reference metrics.
 Also, one critical element of his proof is a version of alpha invariant for any big class using machinery from pluripotential theory, but we do not need it here.

 We conclude this section by mentioning that there are also generalizations of Chen-Cheng's estimates in other directions.
 For instance, Shen \cite{1909.13445} generalizes them to the Hermitian setting, and He generalizes them to Sasaki manifolds \cite{1802.03841}, and extremal metrics \cite{MR4014289}.